Former California lawmaker sentenced for laundering bribe to his brother

 SACRAMENTO, Calif.
-A former California lawmaker was sentenced to six months in prison and six months in home confinement Monday for laundering a bribe accepted by his brother, also a former legislator.
+(Reuters) - A former California lawmaker was sentenced to six months in prison and six months in home confinement Monday for laundering a bribe accepted by his brother, also a former legislator.

 Thomas Calderon, 62, pleaded guilty on June 6 to one count of money laundering in the case.
 He admitted to depositing $30,000 in an account held by his political consulting company, the Calderon Group, that had been offered as a bribe by an undercover agent to his brother in 2013, the U.S. Department of Justice said Monday.